* Only AI programs offered by Computer Science Departments/Schools/Colleges are shown, see FAQ for more information

 There are many reasons your school may not be listed—the most likely is that our software cannot handle the format of your website.
 Please fill out a data correction form.

-If your university is missing from the map or you notice any errors in a school's data (such as incorrect program information, missing programs, incorrect categorization, or outdated details), please use our data correction form.
+If your university is missing from the map or you notice any other errors in a school's data (such as incorrect program information, missing programs, incorrect categorization, or outdated details), please use our data correction form.

 If you want to send feedback or encounter technical issues or bugs with the website (versus errors in the data for a school), please use our feedback/bug form.